GavinMendelGleason/blog/entries/big_data_terminusdb.md

 For our ingest, this process took about 7 hours to complete.

-## Merging The Databases
+## Concatenating The Databases

-In order to merge these 500 databases, we needed a new approach to building a single union of a set of databases.
-We decided that we would write a new *merge* operation (which we added to TerminusDB) which could read any number of baselayers and merge them into a single new base layer.
+In order to concatenate these 500 databases, we needed a new approach to building a single union of a set of databases.
+We decided that we would write a new *concatenate* operation (which we added to TerminusDB) which could read any number of baselayers and concatenate them into a single new base layer.

 TerminusDB is immutable, so we perform updates by adding new layers